Georgie Wood: Sheffield

 Wood didn't start the season in the Sheffield septet; however, the Tigers had a poor start to the season and with Wood on top form for Eastbourne, Sheffield decided to make team changes.
 This saw Wood and Broc Nicol come into the side, on 20 June, to replace Jack Smith and Jan Graversen respectively.
 Wood gave up his Championship place on 27 July to focus on his racing with Eastbourne; he was replaced in the Sheffield side by Joe Lawlor.

 2019 season

 Eastbourne

 Wood joined Eastbourne again for a fifth season in a row, and he continued with them in their move up to the SGB Championship.
 According to the Championship average declarations on 2 August 2019, Wood's average was 3.78.
 In late August 2019, according to Eastbourne Eagles and SpeedwayGB, Georgie Wood had been banned from racing in the leagues for 28 days because he had not been riding in certain speedway matches.
 His failure to ride in these matches was, in turn, due to medical problems.

 Isle of Wight

 With Eastbourne going into the Championship, Wood needed to find a new National League club.
 It was announced on 16 December 2018 that he had signed for the Isle of Wight Warriors.
 National League average declarations on 2 August 2019 gave him a 9.6 average.

-2020 season

-Eastbourne

-Georgie Wood is not on Eastbourne's team for the 2020 season.